yannikmadeheim-del/pyFBS-nonlinear/docs/about.rst

     Contribute
     ^^^^^^^^^^^^

-    Everyone can contribute to the pyFBS library, take a look at you can you do it.
+    Everyone can contribute to the pyFBS library, take a look at how can you do that.

     .. link-button:: contribute
         :type: ref